basecamp/kamal-proxy/README.md

 ### Health check path

-For the applications that require a specific health check path, you can change it with the `--health-check-path` flag:
+For the apps that require a specific health check path, you can change it with the `--health-check-path` flag:

     kamal-proxy deploy service1 --target web-1:3000 --health-check-path web/index.html